michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/build.md

 ```

 Now you can run the code direct with `python3 funscript-editor.py` or install install a pip package with `make all`.

+**NOTE:** In my Ubuntu test setup the UI hangs at all `cv2.waitKey()` lines in the code.
+Remove this part of the code solve the issue but the then i could not select an ROI mouse event does not work.
+When i hard-code a trackingbox the ui work but this is not usable.
+So we need future investigation for this problem.
+For now i recommend an Arch based Linux.